chandlerNick/BHTDataVisualizationCourse/README.md

 # BHT DataVisualizationCourse

-Final report is in the `DataVisualizationFinalReport.Rmd` file
+Final report can be done using a book r package.

 Data is in the `data` directory.